 Rules can be run on manual, single instance use, or can be scheduled to run recurring to keep ShareFile/Citrix Content Collaboration synced with changes in Active Directory.

 Understanding the Rules tab

 The second tab is the Group Rules tab.
-This tab houses all Group rules.
-The middle pane will display users and groups which will be affected by running rules.
-Finally,the far-right hand pane will show all actions to be completed ifthe rules are run.
-This will show the users and groups affected as well as if they need to be created or simply updated based on a change in AD.
-This pane can help you determine the impact of committing active rules based on the current state of your active directory.
+This tab houses all group rules.
+The middle pane displays users and groups which are affected by running rules.
+The far-right hand pane shows all actions to be completed when the rules are run.
+This shows the users and groups affected as well as if they need to be created or updated based on changes in AD.
+This pane can help you determine the impact of committing active rules based on the current state of your Active Directory.

-Commit a Rule
+Commit a rule

-Schedule a Rule
+Schedule a rule

-Clicking schedule will allow you to create a scheduled task with Windows Scheduler.
+Selecting Schedule allows you to create a scheduled task with Windows Scheduler.
 Scheduled tasks can be run weekly, daily, continuously, once, or on a manually configured schedule.
 You can also configure the start date and time for the schedule task to initiate.

-Rules can also be cleared entirely by using the delete all option.
-Keep in mind that since rules are stored in the cloud for the account you will removing all of this configuration data which could be from other installations or administrators.
-Note, the delete all option only deletes the rules within the tab you are under.
-If you wish to delete every rule in the UMT, you need to select ‘Delete All’ under both the ‘User Rules’ tab and the ‘Group Rules’ tab.
+Rules can also be cleared entirely by using the Delete All option.
+Since rules are stored in the cloud for the account, all of this configuration data is removed which could be from other installations or administrators.
+The Delete All option only deletes the rules within the tab you are under.
+If you want to delete every rule in the UMT, select Delete All under both the User Rules tab and the Group Rules tab.